diegobarros0701/wizard-steps.js/README.md

 ![Example of a form wizard](https://i.imgur.com/8XGBeXc.png)

 ## Usage
-First you need this HTML code in your page:
+If you want the default style of the plugin, you will need this HTML structure:
 ```html
 <div id="my-wizard" class="wizard-steps">
   <div class="wizard-steps-header">